adulau/pmf/raw.md

 {align="left"} I think I'm going to create the ultimate software development methodology.
 It'll be revolutionary compared to others because it will focus on the one thing that gets software done.
 Its entire focus will be this one, glorious, completely useful activity for writing software.
 It's name even embodies the perfection of this programming methodology.

-The PMF methodology was published as a manifesto later [@?PROGRAMMING-MF-MANIFESTO].
-The manifesto clearly describes the focus on programming to avoid the surrounding management overhead and pivot towards the delivery of the software.
-The [@?THE-TAO-OF-PROGRAMMING] describes similar methodologies which strongly focus on coding, scripting and programming.
+The PMF methodology was later published as a manifesto [@?PROGRAMMING-MF-MANIFESTO].
+The manifesto clearly describes the focus on programming as a way to avoid surrounding management overhead and pivot towards software delivery. [@?THE-TAO-OF-PROGRAMMING] describes similar methodologies that strongly focus on coding, scripting, and programming.

 The overall concept of PMF methodology follows the following process: